 The channel needs support – now

-MAM can help corporate marketing teams serve the needs of distributors, agents, and dealers as you need to provide up-to-date product materials and marketing assets to your network of channel partners.
+Marketing asset management can help corporate marketing teams serve the needs of distributors, agents, and dealers as you need to provide up-to-date product materials and marketing assets to your network of channel partners.
 When systems are ineffective, distributors risk simply skipping the process of marketing, deflating opportunity for growth.

 With a marketing asset management tool, all distributors need to do is choose a template and add their own regional touches to enhance engagement at the local level.
 Distributors who never had the time to do marketing of any kind can now produce complete campaigns (flyers, banner ads, emails and more) in a matter of minutes.
 Giving them this power to create informative and engaging marketing pieces that are also 100% on-target with corporate marketing’s latest compliance, product, and brand messaging helps the company stay on brand in the public eye.